Rozina Pátkai: Selected Exhibitions

-The quintet, which mostly plays bossa nova, is unique because of the authentic expression of Brazilian melodies, the harmony of the vocals and the trumpet, and their special-minded songs.
-Improvisation, modern musical elements, and the musical shaping of momentary thoughts is put into focus.
+"The quintet mostly plays bossa nova, focusing on Brazilian melodies, vocal and trumpet harmonies, improvisation, and modern musical elements."

 The first album of the band received attention even in the United States; first, they received the People's Voice Award for their title track at the Independent Music Awards, and in 2014, they received the jury award.

 She launched her music project ’Minka’ in 2016.
 In ‘Minka songs’, she plants the classical and contemporary poems set to music by her into electronic musical environment.

 Pátkai started her fine arts studies under her first mentor, the sculptor Dezső Mészáros's inspiration, in Théba Art School in 1997.
 Her first exhibition was held in Budapest in 2001, she documented her trips to London in the pictures.
 In recent years she makes photos, drawings and artwork, presented under the name ’Minka’. ’Minka drawings’ were displayed in Budapest Jazz Club in 2016, the exhibition was opened by the writer Zsófia Bán.
 In 2017, her further works were displayed in Debrecen, Noszvaj, Makó and at Night of Artefacts in Art Collectors’ House.
 She is a student of Intermedia Art programme at Hungarian University of Fine Arts.